rdbraber/ansible_test_setup/README.md

 # Ansible test setup

-This vagrant files can be used to setup a test environment for Ansible.
+This vagrant file can be used to setup a test environment for Ansible.
 It will configure 5 nodes:

 - ansible: this host has Ansible installed